arthur-e/swc-workshop/r-intro-ecology/Advanced-R.md

   geom_jitter(alpha = 0.3, color = 'tomato')
 ```

 **Notice how the boxplot layer is behind the jitter layer?
-What do you need to change in the code to put the boxplot in front of the points such that it’s not hidden.**
+What do you need to change in the code to put the boxplot in front of the points such that it's not hidden.**

 ### Challenge: Violin Plots